derzorngottes/derzorngottes.github.io/_drafts/2014-01-02-introducing-lanyon.md

 title: Example content
 ---

+### Your Value Add

+Applying for your first developer role can make you feel like you're stuck in an unbalanced equation.
+When I first started applying for jobs out of bootcamp I thought "These companies can hire anyone they want.
+Why would they choose me over someone with a CS degree or previous experience?"
+It can be hard to negotiate when you feel like you're coming from a position of powerlessness.

+Now that I have a few years of experience under my belt I know that I actually had a lot to offer, and so do you:

+* My bootcamp taught me hands-on experience writing code for live websites.
+As I later found out in my first job, some interns and junior devs with CS degrees have a mostly theoretical education and it takes them time and close mentorship to be able to start shipping code.
+My experience jumping into new technologies and building things independently meant I could dive in and start making pull requests in my first week on the job.
+* I was applying to entry level developer jobs but I had several years of work experience in a different field.
+This meant I could operate in a very different capacity than a 21-year-old fresh out of school.
+I was able to take on more responsibility, had better communication, and a deeper sense of user empathy that added a lot of value to my work.
+* By switching career tracks and completing bootcamp with a portfolio of projects I demonstrated that I could learn quickly and pick up new technologies with limited ramp-up.

+### Mindset

+When I started applying for jobs out of bootcamp it was really hard to feel confident in myself.
+I knew I would be competing against people with 4-year degrees from top schools who had completed internships with glowing references.
+I wasn't completely down on myself - I knew I had a lot to offer - but I didn't feel confiden that potential employers would be able to see it or to believe in me enough to give me a chance.

+I think we need a new term alongside imposter syndrome to describe the feeling that although you know you are capable and worthy, you don't think others are capable of recognizing it.
+I sometimes describe this as: I don't think I'm an imposter, but I certainly believe other people think I am.

+Now that I've been in the industry a few years and have some professional success I know how damaging those thoughts are, and I know that me and people like me have a lot to offer.
+So even if this is your first job and you don't feel you have a lot to offer, here are some things to remember:

+* Most tech companies are building products for real people.
+However, the makeup of employees in most tech companies does not reflect their userbase, and this is causing them to miss some key opportunities to improve their products and services.
+Your unique background and perspective can help them identify these opportunities.
+* Did you have a career in another industry before learning to code?
+The skills you developed there will translate into your developer role and make you more effective and well rounded, regardless of how different they may seem.
+* Did you know that some bigger tech companies pay their recruiters an extra bonus if they end up hiring a candidate from an underrepresented group?

+### Value Add

+Although you may not have prior experience and references, you do have opportunities to showcase your abilities.
+These can include:

+* A Github profile that showcases 3 or more repositories that feature well-written, clean code for the type of jobs you are applying to. (e.g. React for web developers, C#/.Net for services)
+* A personal website with links to hosted projects (for web) or project write-ups with screenshots/videos (for game dev, desktop apps, mobile apps, etc.)
+* A blog featuring a few technical posts.
+This does not have to be a big time investment - just a few short paragraphs describing your projects is good enough

+I don't believe in spending weeks & weeks preparing for job applications or interviews, so if you don't have any of the above I recommend spending the minimal amount of time to get them in "good enough" shape, starting your applications, and then returning to polish them up as you have time.

 <div class="message">
   Howdy!
 This is an example blog post that shows several types of HTML content supported in this theme.